MeganLCoppins/team-profile-generator/README.md

 ## Description

-I built a Node CLI that gathers employee information from user input and generates an HTML file displaying summaries for the engineering team created.
+This is a Node CLI that gathers employee information from user input and generates an HTML file displaying summaries for the engineering team created.

 The engineering team consists of a:
 * Manager